redhat-qe-security/keyfile-corpus/README.md

 The names should be mostly self-explanatory, below are some more tricky parts:

+ - default - value is using the ASN.1 default value and as such is omitted from DER encoding
  - salt - length of salt used for the algorithm, in bytes
  - iter - number of iterations that the PRF needs to be run, actual number
  - keyLen - for PBKDF2: length of the key to output